-See also Remington Lodging & Hospitality, LLC, 363 NLRB 987 n.1 (2016) (judge did not deny the respondent due process by granting the General Counsel's motion to add an 8(a)(1) allegation involving an employer leaflet 12 days after the hearing opened, as the respondent did not produce the leaflet in response to the GC's subpoena until 7 days after the hearing opened and the respondent had an opportunity to introduce evidence regarding the allegation before the hearing closed), enfd.
+See also Hood River Distillers, Inc., 372 NLRB No. 126, slip op. at 1 n.
+2 (2023) (ALJ did not deny respondent due process by granting General Counsel's motion to add two more 8(a)(5) unilateral-change allegations on the first day of hearing where the union did not receive notice of the changes until days before the hearing, the judge allowed respondent time to prepare its defense before the GC presented testimony about them, and they were fully litigated); Remington Lodging & Hospitality, LLC, 363 NLRB 987 n.1 (2016) (ALJ did not deny the respondent due process by granting the GC's motion to add an 8(a)(1) allegation involving an employer leaflet 12 days after the hearing opened, as the respondent did not produce the leaflet in response to the GC's subpoena until 7 days after the hearing opened and the respondent had an opportunity to introduce evidence regarding the allegation before the hearing closed), enfd.
 847 F.3d 180 (5th Cir.
-2017); Amglo Kemlite Laboratories, 360 NLRB 319, 323 (2014) (judge erred in denying the General Counsel's motion, on the last day of the 3day hearing, to amend the complaint to allege an 8(a)(1) threat of mass discharge, as the respondent did not object to the testimony at the time it was adduced and had the opportunity to examine both the witness and the official who made the remark, and the motion amended an existing complaint allegation, which alleged a similar threat on the same day, to conform to that evidence), enfd.
+2017); Amglo Kemlite Laboratories, 360 NLRB 319, 323 (2014) (ALJ erred in denying the GC's motion, on the last day of the 3-day hearing, to amend the complaint to allege an 8(a)(1) threat of mass discharge, as the respondent did not object to the testimony at the time it was adduced and had the opportunity to examine both the witness and the official who made the remark, and the motion amended an existing complaint allegation, which alleged a similar threat on the same day, to conform to that evidence), enfd.
 833 F.3d 824 (7th Cir.
-2016); and Pincus Elevator & Electric Co., 308 NLRB 684, 684-685 (1992) (judge abused her discretion by denying the General Counsel's motion during the hearing to add a Johnnie's Poultry allegation that respondent's counsel had improperly questioned employees about the case without giving assurances against reprisal, as the respondent's counsel had first introduced the subject employee statement, the allegation was fully litigated, and the respondent had therefore suffered no prejudice), enfd. mem.
+2016); and Pincus Elevator & Electric Co., 308 NLRB 684, 684-685 (1992) (ALJ abused her discretion by denying the GC's motion during the hearing to add a Johnnie's Poultry allegation that respondent's counsel had improperly questioned employees about the case without giving assurances against reprisal, as the respondent's counsel had first introduced the subject employee statement, the allegation was fully litigated, and the respondent had therefore suffered no prejudice), enfd. mem.
 998 F.2d 1004 (3d Cir.
 1993).